 We contract with biopharmaceutical companies to perform a wide range of services to assist them in bringing new drugs to market.
 Our services include monitoring clinical trials, data and laboratory analysis, electronic data capture, patient recruitment and other related services.
 Such services are complex and subject to contractual requirements, government regulations, and ethical considerations.
 For example, we are subject to regulation by the FDA and comparable foreign regulatory authorities relating to our activities in conducting pre-clinical studies and clinical trials.
 Before clinical trials begin in the United States, a drug is tested in pre-clinical trials that must comply with Good Laboratory Practice and other requirements.
 An applicant must file an Investigational New Drug Application, or IND, which must become effective before human clinical testing may begin.
 Further, an independent Institutional Review Board, or IRB, for each medical center proposing to participate in the clinical trial must review and approve the protocol for the clinical trial.
-Once initiated, clinical trials be conducted pursuant to and in accordance with the applicable IND conditions, the requirements of the relevant IRBs, the Federal Food, Drug, and Cosmetic Act and its implementing regulations, including Good Clinical Practice, or GCP, and other requirements.
+Once initiated, clinical trials must be conducted pursuant to and in accordance with the applicable IND conditions, the requirements of the relevant IRBs, the Federal Food, Drug, and Cosmetic Act and its implementing regulations, including Good Clinical Practice, or GCP, and other requirements.
 We are also subject to regulation by the Drug Enforcement Administration, or DEA, which regulates the distribution, recordkeeping, handling, security, and disposal of controlled substances.
 If we fail to perform our services in accordance with these requirements, regulatory authorities may take action against us or our customers.
-Such actions may include injunctions or failure of such regulatory authority to grant marketing approval of our customers' products, imposition of clinical holds or delays, suspension or withdrawal of approvals, rejection of data collected in our clinical trials, license revocation, product seizures or recalls, operational restrictions, civil or criminal penalties or prosecutions, damages or fines.
-Customers may also bring claims against us for breach of our contractual obligations, and patients in the clinical trials and patients taking drugs approved on the basis of those trials may bring personal injury claims against us.
+Such actions may include injunctions or failure of such regulatory authority to grant marketing approval of our customers' products, imposition of clinical holds or delays, suspension or withdrawal of approvals, rejection of data collected in our clinical trials, license revocation, product seizures or recalls, operational restrictions, ci obligations, and patients in the clinical trials and patients taking drugs approved on the basis of those trials may bring personal injury claims against us.
 Any such action could have a material adverse effect on our business, financial condition, results of operations, cash flows or reputation.